Recipes

 Florida’s Pecan Connection

 In sunny Florida, pecan trees have a history as rich as their buttery nuts.
-Originating in North America, pecan trees found their way to Florida thanks to nature’s wanderlust and human hands.
+Originating in North America, pecan trees made their way to Florida thanks to both nature’s wanderlust and human hands.
 Early settlers planted pecan trees for their delicious nuts and the shade they provided from the hot sun, turning Florida into a nutty paradise.
 Pecans have been cultivated in Florida since the 1800s.
-Northern Florida, in particular, is known for its pecan orchards, where the trees thrive in sandy loam soil and warm climates.
+Northern Florida, in particular, is renowned for its extensive pecan orchards, where the trees flourish in sandy loam soil and warm climates.
 Florida hosts various pecan festivals, celebrating the nut’s importance to the local economy and culture.

 Cooking and Baking with Pecans